abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/introduction.rst

 .. note::

+   - See *Sync and build methods* table in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240911224732/ReleaseNote.html#github-workflow-related-release-tags->`__ to know the build procedures supported for various products.
    - Prebuilt binaries along with Platform eSDK links are hosted in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240911224732/ReleaseNote.html#prebuilt-flashable-images-along-with-esdk>`__.

      The Platform eSDK is an installer generated from the Qualcomm Linux software.
-It provides a complete Yocto environment that allows you to synchronize, modify, compile, and install applications and open-source plugins.
+It provides a complete Yocto environment that allows you to sync, modify, compile, and install applications and open-source plugins.
 For more details, see :ref:`How to download the Platform eSDK? <section_imr_xc4_1cc_vinayjk_07-12-24-1513-38-780>`.

-   - For the list of chipsets supported on Qualcomm Linux, see `chip products <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-115/soc.html>`__.
+   - See `chip products <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-115/soc.html>`__ that are supported on Qualcomm Linux.